 While plug-ins can enhance the digital customer experience of your website, it’s important to be careful as to not compromise your website.
 For a list of safe plug-ins, check out this list of the Best Website Security Software for your website.

 An eCommerce website’s primary goal is to gain revenue, and an optimized shopping cart feature will only help you maximize this.
 When it comes to optimizing your shopping cart, customers expect features such as fast service, seamless checkout, trustworthy payment options, and even the option to preview their orders before completing a purchase.
+So, consider using a headless eCommerce platform solution as it will allow you to customize your site’s checkout the way you want and make it simple for your customers.

 If your customers encounter barriers or difficulties during their customer journey, it can greatly affect their decision to buy from your brand.
 According to Baymard, these barrieres resulted in an average cart abandonment rate of 69.82%, while retail, fashion, and travel industries posted a higher abandonment rate of 81%.
 To avoid your customers bailing on your brand, here are some best practices to follow.